flutter/website/src/get-started/flutter-for/react-native-devs.md

 ### How do I use widgets to define layout properties?

 In React Native, most of the layout can be done with the props that are passed to a specific component.
 For example, you could use the `style` prop on the `View` component in order to specify the flexbox properties.
 To arrange your components in a column, you would specify a prop such as:
-`flexDirection: “column”`.
+`flexDirection: 'column'`.

 ```js
 // React Native